 Hiking in the Black Mountains and Toe River Valley near Burnsville, North Carolina is a very rewarding experience.
 The area has a wide variety of terrain to explore ranging from lush river valleys to majestic mountain ridges.
 At 6,684 foot elevation, Mount Mitchell is the highest peak east of the Mississippi.

-Hikers should assemble on the Burnsville Town Square at 8:30 a.m.
-We will shuttle to the trailhead in a Yancey County Transportation Van for a donation of $5 per hiker.
-Pets are not allowed on the vans so if you want to bring your leashed dog you must provide your own transportation.
+Hikers should assemble at the Burnsville Town Square at 8:30 a.m.
+Transportation will be provided in a Yancey County van for a $5 fee, reservations required.
+Dogs are not allowed on the vans so if you want to bring your leashed pet you must provide your own transportation.